nim-lang/atlas/doc/atlas.md

 ### Feature

 Features in Nimble files enable optional requirements for things different use cases.
-This is particularly useful for test only dependencies.
+This is particularly useful hwne dealing with test only dependencies.

 *Note*: Currently features aren't saved to the Atlas config you must always pass `atlas --feature:foobar` when doing any command.
 This simplifies Atlas'es state and makes it do only what you ask it to do.